bruvellu/terebratalia-wnts/wnt.md

 [@Letunic2016-pn].
 The gene orthology analyses and source files are available in the repository [TODO].

-## Cloning and gene expression
+## Cloning and *in situ* hybridization

-Gene specific primers were designed for relevant genes based on the reference transcriptome.
-Fragments were amplified and cloned into pGemT vectors.
-Antisense probes were amplified using T7 or SP6 polymerase and synthesized with DiG-UTPs.
-Embryos were permeabilized with protk, hybridized at 62 deg with antisense probes for two days, probes were washed and embryos were incubated with anti-dig antibody overnight, and colorimetric reaction was performed nbt/bcip to reveal the in situ localization of transcripts.
-Double fluorescent in situs were performed in the same manner but using probes fluo/hrp nucleotides.
-For signal enhancement we performed an amplification step and detergent wash to remove unspecific background.
+We designed gene-specific primer pairs for the identified *T. transversa* Wnt signaling components using Primer3 [@Untergasser2012-se].
+We targeted the coding sequence to obtain product sizes between 800--1200 bp.
+We synthesized cDNA using the SMARTer RACE cDNA Amplification kit (Clontech), and amplified the fragments by PCR, and cloned them into pGEM-T Easy Vector.
+We amplified antisense sequences using T7 or SP6 polymerase, and synthesized DIG-labeled riboprobes with MEGAscript kit (Ambion).
+We then followed established protocols in *T. transversa* for single colorimetric *in situ* hybridization [@Hejnol2008-pk; @Santagata2012-he], and double fluorescent *in situ* hybridization [@Vellutini2016-lq; @Martin-Duran2016-qa].
+The primer pairs are available in the repository [TODO] and the cloned sequences were deposited in the GenBank (XXX--XXX).

-## Microscopy and image processing
+## Microscopy

+We mounted the embryos between a glass slide and a coverslip, supported by clay feet, in 70% glycerol.

-Embryos were mounted between coverslip and glass slide in 80% glycerol and representative embryos were imaged under Zeiss Axio with Axiocam color camera.
+WEmbryos were mounted between coverslip and glass slide in 80% glycerol and representative embryos were imaged under Zeiss Axio with Axiocam color camera.
 Fluorescent samples were imaged in a Leica SP5 confocal microscope.
 Image levels were adjusted using Fiji/ImageJ or GIMP and figure plates assembled using Inkscape.

+We mounted in situ embryos in 70% glycerol in PTw.
+We imaged the samples with a Zeiss AxioCam HRc mounted on a Zeiss Axioscope A1, using differential interference contrast technique (Nomarski) for in situ hybridizations and a fluorescent lamp for the MAPK antibody staining.
+We used a Confocal Leica TCS SP5 to image fluorescent samples.
+Colorimetric in situ hybridizations were also scanned under the confocal using reflection microscopy [182].
+We processed all resulting confocal stacks in Fiji [171].
+When necessary, we adjusted the distribution of intensity levels to improve contrast with Fiji or GIMP.
+We created vector graphics and assembled the figure plates using Inkscape.

 # Acknowledgements